soostdijck/RUDE/docs/printing.md

 Files in STEP folder are modified from original Robak v2.2.
 Files in STL folder haven't changed.

+For 'Link' you can take either the new space-efficient one or the original.

 ## ABS/ASA/Nylon/PC
 Part | Number | Support
 --- | --- | ---